 Dress is casual so you can wear whatever you like.

-What relevance does Buddhism have for our current day lives?
+What relevance does Buddhism have for our modern day lives?

 What is the New Kadampa Tradition?